 This camouflaging technique has become a natural instinct for cherry shrimps.
 So, if you keep a light-colored substrate in the shrimp tank, the cherry shrimps will try to match their body color with the substrate.
 As a result, the redness will get much dimmer and lighter.

 On the other hand, by using a dark-colored substrate, the cherry shrimps will try to increase their body color to camouflage themselves with the substrate.
-This increases the redness of the cherry shrimps and encourage the shrimps to show off their true potential color.
+This increases the redness of the cherry shrimps and encourages the shrimps to show off their true potential color.

 That’s why it is always recommended to use a dark-colored substrate in your cherry shrimp tank.